AssemblyScript/website/src/stdlib/typedarray.md

 An Array-like view on a raw binary buffer.

 The TypedArray API works very much like JavaScript's \([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)\).
 The name `TypedArray` below represents one of the variants of element type `T` and is not an actual class.
+Note that typed arrays are not actually generic, but concrete implementations like `Uint8Array` and `Float64Array` have an identical interface that only differs in the implementation's element type denoted as `T`.

 ## Variants